peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 *   **`patch_old_experiment.py`**:
     *   **Utility for historical data.** A batch controller that recursively scans an experiment directory and calls `restore_config.py` on every `run_*` subfolder.
 This ensures all legacy runs have a proper `config.ini.archived` file for modern reprocessing.
     *   Usage: `python src/patch_old_experiment.py "path/to/old/experiments"`

+*   **`verify_experiment_completeness.py`**:
+    *   A standalone diagnostic tool for manually auditing an experiment directory.
+It compares file counts at each stage to verify data integrity.
+Its core logic is also used internally by `experiment_manager.py` for its automated state verification.

 *   **`rebuild_reports.py`**:
     *   A powerful utility to regenerate all `replication_report.txt` files from the ground-truth `analysis_inputs` data.
 Useful for applying fixes to the processing or analysis stages across an entire study.